If your save files for Super Smash Bros. Ultimate have been causing you grief, the problem may be your SD card.

 Since the first DLC fighter for Super Smash Bros.
 Ultimate, Piranha Plant, landed on the game in late January, a number of players have reported their save files becoming corrupted through the download.

-As spotted by NintendoLife (opens in new tab), some Reddit (opens in new tab) users are putting the blame on a specific SD card; or rather, the counterfeit version of the Samsung 256GB EVO Select Memory Card (opens in new tab), which would have shipped without Samsung's official quality assurance.
+As spotted by NintendoLife, some Reddit users are putting the blame on a specific SD card; or rather, the counterfeit version of the Samsung 256GB EVO Select Memory Card, which would have shipped without Samsung's official quality assurance.

 - Check out our full Super Smash Bros.
 Ultimate review

 - How to unlock every character in Smash Bros.
 Ultimate

 - Best MicroSD cards of 2019: see the best memory cards available now